 Rookie Card of “Should Be Great” Tony Oliva

-Tony was signed as a free agent in 1961 by the Minnesota Twins and debuted on September 9, 1962, against the Detroit Tigers where he struck out in his only at-bat coming in as a pinch hitter.
-That discouraging start quickly changed.
+Tony Oliva was signed as a free agent in 1961 by the Minnesota Twins and debuted on September 9, 1962, against the Detroit Tigers.
+He has one official rookie card.

 On June 29, 1969, playing a doubleheader against the Kansas City Royals, Oliva popped out in his first at-bat but then went on to get eight consecutive hits in a row which included two home runs going 8 for 9 for the day.